gbv/jskos-vue/docs/components/ItemSearch.md

-# ConceptSearch
+# ItemSearch

-Input field to search and select a concept from a concept scheme.
-Matching concepts are shown via [ItemList](./ItemList).
+Input field to search and select an item (usually concept or concept scheme) from a list of search results.
 Shows a [LoadingIndicator](./LoadingIndicator) while waiting for results.

 ## Props
 - `scheme` (object) - JSKOS scheme to search in